reahl/reahl/reahl-doc/doc/devtools/xmlref.rst

 """"""""""""""""""""

   The project element is the top-level element in a .reahlproject file.
 It requires one attribute: `type`, which should be the string "egg".
-An "egg" project is packaged as a Python egg.

 <deps>
 """"""